42-AI/workshops_mathematics/README.md

 ### When ?
 * **Spring 2020:** The mathematics workshops will take place every monday starting from April 27th at 5:30 pm to 7:30pm (disclamer: Speech will be in french).

+**Note:** For the moment (April 24th) all the sheets are in french, they will be translated very soon (for monday, you will have enough materials).

 ## Mathematics rendez-vous